-Asilia Africa to open Usangu Expedition Camp, a citizen science experience
+Asilia Africa to open Usangu Expedition Camp, a science experience

 Asilia Africa is deepening its commitment to southern Tanzania with the opening of Usangu Expedition Camp in the wild and uncharted Usangu wetlands of Ruaha National Park, in June 2022.
 The four-tent camp will be the first tourism operation in the area and offers guests the chance to be part of a hands-on conservation experience.
 Working hand-in-hand with local conservation efforts to discourage poaching, uplift local communities and assist in collecting meaningful scientific data, the camp will play a pivotal role in protecting the wetland area.